Exercises – Long Day#

 Question c#

-Use your answers to the previous questions to find the general solution to the real differential equation \(f'(t)-3f(t)=t\).
+Use your answers to the previous Questions to find the general solution to the real differential equation \(f'(t)-3f(t)=t\).

 Answer